jaanga/terrain3/elevations/elevations-get/readme.md

 ## Interesting sites

 Fun possibilities for making new maps

+* For family and friends
+	* Maps of Armenia and China
 * Island Fernando de Noronha, brazil
 * http://forums.simviation.com/
 * Pythagoreio, Samos Prefecture, Greece
 * BGBW Narsarsuaq Airport
 * EGNS / isle of Man
 * PHOG hawaii
+* Walks KML data for Europe

 ## Issues

+* Erase previous boundaries before a new get elevations
+* Add back addresses and lat/lon entry
 * When you load elevations, there must be a way to go there
 	* Otherwise wrong elevations requested
 * Cannot see some error messages such as rate limit exceeded